Mar 18, 2022 5 min read

 Bethany Hamilton, I'm just a surfer

-In the 21st century, we simply need to put our technology down, look around at the natural environment and remind ourselves to embrace movement as a way of life, not as a chore.
+Remember: In the 21st century, we simply need to put our technology down, look around at the natural environment, and remind ourselves to embrace movement as a way of life, not as a chore.
 Movement is meant to be fun so it should integrate naturally into your daily lifestyle.
 Dance, bushwalk, swim, surf, jump, stretch, trapeze!

 REFERENCES

-This is directly referenced from the amazon best-selling SelfCare Book "Lifestyle Medicine For the People" by Rory Callaghan.
-If you would like to read more content like this.
-Grab the free online chapters of the book or a hard copy.
+This is directly referenced from the Amazon best-selling SelfCare Book "Lifestyle Medicine For the People" by Rory Callaghan.
+If you would like to read more content like this, grab the free online chapters of the book or a hard copy.

 We have done our best to reference everyone's expert opinions, peer-reviewed science, and original thoughts, all references available here and referenced in the text.

 We also understand that most thoughts are not our own and there is a collective unconsciousness, unconsciousness, and universal mind stream of energy that is always at work.
-How are references are sorted and filtered is here.
+How our references are sorted and filtered is here.

 Great!
 You’ve successfully signed up.